malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 There are several tools that let you manipulate the content of a plain text file or return information about it.
-If you want for example some statistics about the number of character, words and lines use the command `wc`.
+If you want for example some statistics about the number of characters, words and lines use the command `wc`.
 Let us count the number of lines in the file `origin_of_species.txt`: